403-html/mochawesome-json-to-md/README.md

 ## Safety, linting, and conduct

 - Safety rules for code contributions live in the [Code of Conduct](./CODE_OF_CONDUCT.md); follow them when writing or reviewing code.
-- ESLint is configured with stricter rules (e.g., enforced curly braces, strict equality, explicit defaults, max function length) to surface risky patterns early.
+- ESLint is configured with stricter rules (enforced curly braces, strict equality, explicit defaults, max function length) to surface risky patterns early.
 Run `npm run eslint` before opening a PR.
 - All contributors are expected to abide by the [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Where can I get more help, if I need it?